 The Defects Liability period commences after the installation of the artwork and handover of the asset to Council.
-The Artist/Artist led team as Principal Consultant, (and all subcontractors performing work under the Principal Consultant), is responsible for
+The artist led team as Principal Consultant, (and all subcontractors performing work under the Principal Consultant), is responsible for the performance specification of the artwork, and is liable to remedy any defects in the fabrication and installation of the artwork during the 12-month Defect Liability Period.